FAQs - Frequently Asked Questions

 - "What are the bronze castings?" -

 Last year I released some of my favourite designs in bronze.
 I am delighted by the positive response they have received from customers.
 In order to make the bronze castings, moulds were taken of my original avocado stone carvings.
 These moulds were used to create solid bronze pieces, faithfully replicating every detail of the original carvings.
 They were cast by hand, using traditional techniques by the artisans at the Bronze Fine Art Foundry in Dublin, Ireland.
-This foundry has worked on some exciting projects in the past - they made many of the swords that appear in the tv shows, Game of Thrones and Vikings.
+This foundry has worked on some exciting projects in the past, making many of the feature swords and bronze ornamentation that appears in the tv shows, Game of Thrones and Vikings.
 When I started selling my avocado stones, I felt pressure to continually replicate old designs to try to meet the demand for them.
 It wasn't really feasible for me to keep doing this - I thrive creatively on changing and evolving ideas.
 The bronze castings have made it possible for me to work on new designs, while people are free to purchase my previous designs as they wish.
 Bronze is a material I have always loved.
 I am fascinated by the Bronze Age period in Ireland, and I like to imagine my bronze pieces were found buried amongst an ancient hoard of treasures ;) I hope to continue casting popular designs in bronze, and release some more collections in the coming years.